 Jennifer Hamilton, Feature Writer

 West Michigan Bookstores

 Kalamazoo, MI 49006

-“Excite your mind!”, Kazoo Books exclaims as they do just that; motivating readers to join one of their many book clubs, classes, or simply to pick up a book by one of the many Great Lakes Authors they feature.
+“Excite your mind!”, Kazoo Books exclaims as they do just that; motivating readers and writers to join one of their many groups, workshops, or simply to pick up a book by one of the many Great Lakes Authors they feature.
 Their website has an comprehensive list of local writers, and provides details of which of their books Kazoo Books carries.
 This independently-owned bookstore has a plenty of shiny, brand-new titles as well as discounted used books that are still in excellent shape.
 Kazoo Books has an extremely knowledgeable staff to enthusiastically help you, and there are the store cats to steer you in the right direction, too!
 Book trade-ins are accepted as long as the store has a need for them and they are clean and unmarked.

 194 S. River Avenue

 Downtown Holland has been home to Reader’s World for 45 years.
 A cornerstone of the community, this bookstore offers an enormous selection of magazines and allows 20% off titles on the current New York Times Best Sellers list.
 If you are looking for an item and cannot find it among the orderly rows of bookshelves, a courteous staff member will be more than happy to order it for you.
 Their website conveniently highlights their wide range of new arrivals and provides a brief description of each book.
 Right now, a series of Holland Welfare Junior League Cookbooks are the feature item, and Reader’s World offers just enough information on each to make you hungry to purchase one of these enticing cookbooks.

 Five Different Locations in the Grand Rapids and Lansing Area